15th September, 2020

 Work out your budget

 You might fantasise about a Grand Designs style extension for your home, but you need to be realistic about how much you can afford to spend.
 Try to get an idea from local builders on what they might charge per square foot or metre for your extension, and remember to factor in the cost of any fixtures or fittings needed once the build is complete.
-As a general rule, a simple extension should cost between £1,000 and £1,600 (plus VAT) per square metre of floor space.

 Keep borrowing costs down

 If you're borrowing to fund your extension, always shop around for the most competitive rates to keep costs to a minimum.
 If you're remortgaging, it's a good idea to seek professional advice from an independent broker, who'll be able to talk through all the available options with you and advise whether there might be any early repayment charges to pay on your existing mortgage.

 Whether or not you need planning permission for your extension depends on how big it's going to be, and where the extension will be situated.
 For example, you shouldn't need to submit an application for planning permission if you're building a single-storey rear extension, providing it doesn't extend beyond the rear wall of the original house by more than three metres (if your house is attached) or by four metres if you live in a detached house.
 No more than half the area of land around the original house can be covered by the extension either.
 Lots of other limits and conditions apply, so if you're not sure whether your project will need permission or not, it's a good idea to check with your local planning authority.